-Purpose of indicator This indicator aims to understand the most common ways in which signatories participate in collaborative initiatives to engage with investees.
-The most appropriate actions to lead or support a collaborative initiative will largely depend on signatories' resources and capacity and the relative strategic importance of each initiative.
-Where possible, signatories may want to take a leadership position in some of the initiatives in which they participate.
-Additional reporting guidance esponses should indicate the proportion of signatories' collaborative engagements with investees in which they provide the different kinds of support listed in this indicator.
-In Other" signatories may add any other forms of support they provide and indicate the proportion of cases where this happens.
+Purpose of indicator aims to understand the most common ways in which signatories participate in collaborative initiatives to engage with investees.
+The most appropriate actions to support a collaborative initiative will largely depend on signatories' resources and capacity and the relative strategic importance of each initiative.
+Where possible, signatories want to take a leadership position in some of the initiatives in which they participate.
+Additional reporting Responses should indicate the proportion of signatories' collaborative engagements with investees in which they provide the different kinds of support listed in this indicator.
+In "Other" signatories may add any other forms of support they provide and indicate the proportion of cases where this happens.
 Logic Dependent on [SO 16] will be applicable for reporting if answer option 2.B was selected in [SO 7].
-[SO 16.1] will be applicable for reporting if answer options (2), (3) or (4) are selected for any row in [SO 16].
-Gateway to [SO 16.1] will be applicable for reporting if answer options (2), (3) or (4) are selected for any row in [SO 16].
-Gateway to Assessment [SO 16.1] will be applicable for reporting if answer options (2), (3) or (4) are selected for any row in [SO 16].
+Gateway to teway to [SO 16.1] will be applicable for reporting if answer options (2), (3) or (4) are selected for any row in [SO 16].
+Assessment Not assessed

-Indicator ID SO 16.1 Dependent on: Gateway to: SO 16 Sub-section Investee engagement including voting PRI Principle Type of indicator PLUS VOLUNTARY TO DISCLOSE Please provide details of how you contributed to collaborative initiatives to engage with investees in order to make progress on your sustainability outcomes. sustainability Please describe below: (A) D. I. II.
-II.
-II.
-II.
-II.
-II.
-II. r=

-Please describe below: (A) By leading coordination efforts [Free text: medium] (B) By providing financial support [As above] (C) By providing pro bono advice [As above] (D) By providing pro bono research [As above] (G) By providing pro bono training [As above] (F) By providing administrative support [As above] (G) Other, please specify: [Free text: medium] [As above]
+Indicator ID SO 16.1 Dependent on: Gateway to: SO 16 N/A Investee Sub-section e engagement including voting PRI Principle 2 Type of indicator PLUS VOLUNTARY TO DISCLOSE Please provide details of how you contributed to collaborative initiatives to e outcomes. ngage with investees in order to mak e progress on your s ustainability Please describe below: (A) By leading cool rdination efforts [Free text: medium] (B) By providing fin (B) By providing financial support [As above] (C) By providing pro bono advice [As above] (D) By providing pro bono research [As above] (E) By providing pro bono training [As above] (F) By providing administrative support [As above] (G) Other [As above]